samueljon/homeassistant_os_install_libvirt/README.md

-# Installation of Home Assistant Operating System on Centos
+# Installation of Home Assistant Appliance on Centos

 Installation of Home Assistant Operating System on CentOS Stream 8 with Ansible.
 This might work on other RHEL based family of operating systems such as Centos 8 and Fedora